Guinea declares public health emergency over Ebola

 That task is harder because health services have been stretched to breaking point and mistrust of health workers among some rural communities is high.

-In addition, 170 healthcare workers have been infected and 81 have died among the overall toll of 1,069, according to the World Health Organization.
+In addition, 170 healthcare workers have been infected and 81 have died among the overall toll of 1,069, according to the World Health Organisation.

 A Liberian government document seen by Reuters shows the strain on its health ministry as it confronts the emergency.

-An Ebola call center in Monrovia is struggling to keep up with the volume of calls and needs more staff, phone lines and a deputy supervisor, the Ministry of Health document said.
+An Ebola call centre in Monrovia is struggling to keep up with the volume of calls and needs more staff, phone lines and a deputy supervisor, the Ministry of Health document said.

 "The case investigation team only has one vehicle so they can't get out and then there's the issue of no space at the ETU (Ebola Treatment Unit) to bring patients," it said.